InJourney Airports

-Angkasa Pura (Sanskrit for Sky City), formally PT Angkasa Pura Indonesia and trading as InJourney Airports, is the state-owned enterprise responsible for the management of airports in Indonesia.
-It was established in July 2024 through the merger of Angkasa Pura I, which previously managed airports in central and eastern Indonesia, and Angkasa Pura II, which oversaw airports in western Indonesia.
-The company is headquartered at Soekarno-Hatta International Airport, Tangerang, which was formerly the office of Angkasa Pura II.
+PT Angkasa Pura Indonesia, trading as InJourney Airports, is the state-owned enterprise responsible for the management of airports in Indonesia.
+It was established in July 2024 through the merger of two companies named "Angkasa Pura" (Sanskrit for 'Sky City'): Angkasa Pura I, which previously managed airports in central and eastern Indonesia, and Angkasa Pura II, which oversaw airports in western Indonesia.
+The company is headquartered at Soekarno–Hatta International Airport, Tangerang, which was formerly the office of Angkasa Pura II.
 InJourney Airports handles a total of 172 million passengers annually, ranking as the fifth-largest airport operator in the world, surpassing Vinci Airports in France and GMR Group in India.
 As of 2025, the company manages 37 airports across Indonesia.